RemiNollet/Hand-Based-Game-Controller-with-Computer-Vision/README.md

 ## LICENSE
 This project is open for review and demonstration purposes only. \
-All source code rights are reserved by the author.
+All source code rights are reserved by the author. \
+(Source code is currently private.
+If you’re interested in this project or want to collaborate, feel free to contact me.)